 Alcohol addiction is an isolating disease.
 People with alcohol use disorders often feel stereotyped, stigmatized and helpless.
 But there are more resources for people with alcoholism than ever before.

-If you are a friend or family member of someone with an alcohol-related problem, you have options, too.
-Learn about support groups, resources and reliable information on alcohol addiction.
+If you are a friend or family member of someone with alcoholism, you have options, too.
+The following organizations, agencies, support groups and hotlines provide reliable information and help for people affected by alcoholism.

 Support groups allow people in recovery to talk to one another in a safe environment.
 Listening to the stories of others and learning from their experiences shows individuals that they aren’t alone.